sue-wallace/transformde.github.io/README.md

 *Avro* and *JSON* are often better suited for streaming or schema evolution use cases.

 *Delta* files add transactional reliability and version control on top of data lakes.
+The data aspect of delta files are stored in parquet format.

 Delta (often called Delta Lake) is a modern open-source storage layer  that brings reliability, consistency, and performance to data lakes.
 It essentially upgrades a traditional data lake (like one on Azure Data Lake Storage) into a transactional, ACID-compliant data lakehouse.